Why choose this course

 Graduates have also found roles in several international universities, hospitals and government organisations.

 90 per cent of our physics postgraduate students go on to employment or further study (Graduate Outcomes survey 2022, HESA).

 If you wish to study full time, you’ll complete our course over a one-year period starting at the end of September.
 You can also take our course over two years.
 This would be on a day-release basis while you continue to work at your current place of employment.

-Our course consists of eight taught modules, and four of these are taught in Semester 1 during the autumn.
+Our course consists of eight taught modules.
+Four of these are taught in Semester 1 during the autumn.
 You’ll also engage with another four during the spring semester.
-During the summer months, you’ll focus on your dissertation module.
+During the summer months, you’ll focus on your dissertation.

 Modules listed are indicative, reflecting the information available at the time of publication.
 Please note that modules may be subject to teaching availability, student demand and/or class size caps.

 The University operates a credit framework for all taught programmes based on a 15-credit tariff.
 Modules can be either 15, 30, 45, 75 and 120 credits, and additionally for some masters dissertations, 90 credits.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes: